You're On A Roll!!!

 This is the trap.

-Our ADHD brains already struggle with motivation because they’re wired to avoid pain — especially emotional pain.
+Like we touched on before… our ADHD brains struggle with motivation because they’re wired to avoid pain — especially emotional pain.
 And let’s be honest, most of the things we need to do to improve our lives aren’t exactly fun.
-They feel overwhelming, high-stakes, or downright miserable.
-So the brain slams the brakes.
+They feel overwhelming, too high-stakes, or downright miserable.

 As we discussed in the last article, it’s not a character flaw.
 It’s a survival mechanism.